-This laptop features a 15” FHD (1920 x 1080) resolution touchscreen display that comes with a 360-degree flip and fold, so you can use it in tablet mode.
+This laptop features a 15” FHD (1920 x 1080) resolution touchscreen display that comes with a 360-degree flip and folds so that you can use it in tablet mode.
 With a battery life of 12.3 hours, this laptop is going to stay with you while you are working on your long music projects.

-This laptop comes with the latest 8th generation Intel Core i7-8550U processor which is capable of clocking up to 4 GHz and can run all the latest applications and video games.
+This laptop comes with the latest 8th generation Intel Core i7-8550U processor, which is capable of clocking up to 4 GHz and can run all the latest applications and video games.
 With 16 GB of DDR4 RAM and a 256GB SSD, this laptop is also pretty fast while saving your files to the computer.

 Samsung’s Notebook 9 Pro is one of the new breeds of “laptop-tablet” hybrids to come with an S pen stylus, making it perfect for drawing and sketching ideas.
-But because you can fold the screen so far round, it’s also pretty good as an all-in-one production studio, letting you tweak tracks or create new ones on the move.
+But because you can fold the screen so far around, it’s also pretty good as an all-in-one production studio, letting you tweak tracks or create new ones on the move.

-For music production there are enough processing tools to get you started with DAW projects, recording and editing audio tracks using Logic Pro X (and other compatible loop-based apps).
-Plus there’s a decent array of physical connectivity options too, including Thunderbolt 4, which enables you to hook up external displays.
+For music production, there are enough processing tools to get you started with DAW projects, recording and editing audio tracks using Logic Pro X (and other compatible loop-based apps).
+Plus, there’s a decent array of physical connectivity options too, including Thunderbolt 4, which enables you to hook up external displays.